MarginaliaSearch/www.marginalia.nu/content/log/90-new-server-design/index.md

 ---
 title: 'Moving Marginalia to a New Server'
-date: '2023-10-07'
+published: '2023-10-07'
+tags:
+- "search engine"
 ---

-So the search is moving to  a new server soon, thanks to the generous grant [mentioned recently](https://www.marginalia.nu/log/88-futo-grant/).
+So the search engine is moving to  a new server soon, thanks to the generous grant [mentioned recently](https://www.marginalia.nu/log/88-futo-grant/).

 If you're using it now, it may or may not use the old or new server.
 It'll be like this for